HEADACHES: Diverse Causes, Types, & Management of Cranial Pain

 Patients may have associated nausea, vomiting, or scintillating scotomas.

-The headache is associated with lightheadedness, irritability, difficulty in concentration and in coping with work.
+Cephalalgia is associated with lightheadedness, irritability, difficulty in concentration, and coping with work.

 Other associated complaints which may be present include impaired memory, emotional instability and increased irritability.